Background pattern

 1. Make sure to empty the entire contents of the vial of solution into the syringe.

-1. Check if there are air bubbles:
+1. Check for air bubbles:

 2. If there are large air bubbles, you must remove them.
 If you see large air bubbles, continue to the next section, Step 8: Manually remove air bubbles.